-Inflammatory bowel disease or IBD is the term given to a group of chronic conditions involving inflammation of the digestive tract.
-IBD affects up to 1.6 million people in the United States.
+Inflammatory bowel disease (IBD) is the term given to a group of chronic conditions involving inflammation of the digestive tract.

 8. Irritable bowel syndrome

-Irritable bowel syndrome (IBS) is a functional digestive disorder, which means that the digestive tract appears undamaged, but it still causes symptoms.
+Irritable bowel syndrome (IBS) is a functional digestive disorder, which means the digestive tract appears undamaged but still causes symptoms.

 - abdominal pain

-Both conditions lead to stomach spasms and other symptoms, including:
+Both conditions lead to abdominal cramps or spasms and blood in stool.

 10. Muscle strain

-Working the abdominal muscles too hard or too often can lead to stomach spasms.
-People who regularly do crunches and sit-ups may be most at risk.
+Working the abdominal muscles too hard or too often can lead to muscle spasms and abdominal pain.
+People may notice it after doing crunches and sit-ups.

-Changes in the body that occur during pregnancy can lead to stomach spasms.
-Most cases of stomach spasms during pregnancy are not a cause for concern.
+Changes in the body during pregnancy can lead to abdominal pain and spasms.
+Most cases of abdominal spasms during pregnancy are not a cause for concern.
 However, women who experience regular spasms or spasms that are painful should see a doctor.

 The following can cause spasms during pregnancy:

-Braxton-Hicks are known false labor.
-Contractions typically occur in the third trimester, although they may begin in the second trimester in some cases.
+Braxton-Hicks are known as false labor.
+Contractions typically occur in the third trimester, although some people experience them from the second trimester.

 - irregular in intensity